 Effective from 1 April 2018, IBAL was accredited to use the Internal Ratings-Based (IRB) approaches to calculate its capital requirements under APRA Prudential Standard APS 113 'Capital Adequacy: Internal Ratings-based Approach to Credit Risk'.
 IBAL is approved to use the Advanced Internal Ratings-Based (AIRB) approach for the Residential mortgages portfolio, and the Foundation Internal Ratings-Based (FIRB) approach for the Financial Institution portfolios for regulatory capital purposes.
-As per 1 April 2020 IBAL was accredited to apply the FIRB approach to its Corporate Lending portfolio.
+As per 1 April 2020, IBAL was accredited to apply the FIRB approach to its Corporate Lending portfolio.
+As per 1 September 2024, IBAL was accredited to apply FIRB approach for the majority of its Commercial Real Estate portfolio.